VoteCast: California voters say nation headed wrong way

 RACE FOR GOVERNOR

-California's race for governor featured Democratic Lt.
-Gov. Gavin Newsom and Republican businessman John Cox.
+California's race for governor ended with Democratic Lt.
+Gov. Gavin Newsom defeating Republican businessman John Cox.

+Newsom defeated Cox with a pledge to spur a rapid bump in housing construction, bring about universal health care and help impoverished children.
+Cox focused his campaign relentlessly on California's high cost of living, blaming Newsom and the Democrats who control the Legislature and every statewide office.

-Newsom drew more support both from voters under and older than age 45.
+The former San Francisco mayor drew support both from voters under and older than age 45.
 Black and Hispanic voters were more likely to support Newsom.
-White voters overall favored the former San Francisco mayor.
+White voters overall were split over Newsom and Cox.

-Whites without a college degree modestly supported Newsom, while white college graduates preferred Newsom.
+Whites without a college degree were also split over the two gubernatorial candidates.
+White college graduates modestly supported Newsom.

-The outcome will determine the future of the state's aggressive resistance to President Donald Trump.
+Among voters who backed Newsom, 85 percent wanted the health care law to be either left as is or expanded.
+Among voters who disapprove of Trump's job performance, roughly 8 in 10 supported Newsom.

-Newsom, 51, was strongly favored as the GOP has 3.8 million fewer registered voters in California.
-He pledged to continue the combative stance toward Trump and push for universal health care and more help for impoverished children.
+Newsom, 51, had been strongly favored as the GOP has 3.8 million fewer registered voters in California.

-Cox focused his campaign relentlessly on California's high cost of living, blaming Newsom and the Democrats who control the Legislature and every statewide office for high costs.

 TOP ISSUE: HEALTH CARE

-Health care was at the forefront of voters' minds: About a quarter of respondents named it as the most important issue facing the nation in this year's midterm elections.
+Health care was at the forefront of voters' minds: A little more than a quarter of respondents named it as the most important issue facing the nation in this year's midterm elections.

 Lawrence Reh, a retired writer who lives in the San Francisco Bay Area city of Alameda, is among those voters who cited health care as a key issue.